 - you want to be able to adapt your requirements and goals to meet an ever-changing market.

 - your project has the possibility of large changes in scalability.
 Fixed billings can allow you to keep the same team without paying more.

-When deciding to use a dedicated team model, the first step will be identifying the requirements of your project.
+When deciding to use a dedicated team model, the first step will be identifying the web developer portfolio and requirements of your project.

 Finally, after development is complete, the product will be ready for presentation.